jsicot/BookReader/README.md

 Furthermore, it is automatically embedded in items/show page.
 This can be disabled in the config of the plugin.

-If you want more control on the BookReader, add this code in the `items/show.php` file of your theme:
+To embed the BookReader with more control, three mechanisms are provided.
+So, according to your needs, you may add this code in the `items/show.php` file of your theme or anywhere else, as long as the item is defined (as variable or as current record 'item').

+- Hook
+    - With all options:
 ```
     <?php
     echo get_specific_plugin_hook_output('BookReader', 'public_items_show', array(